keskival/universal-embodiment/README.md

 agents, whether hierarchical or not, and their inherent intents and actions in the space of those signals, and ultimately generalize the experience it so extracts into ego control models.

+Multi-agent competitive deconflicting is a set of self-supervised objectives which allow the system to separate the explaining factors of the observation dynamics into a set of agent representations.
+Agent representations impose coherence on the intents which are conditioned by the agent and its history, which in turn impose coherence on the actions for each agent.
+Additionally, depending on signal modalities, there might be a need to impose connectedness and locality objectives for each agent.

+Hierarchical agents can be represented as compositions conditioned by the higher level representations.

 ## Ego Control

 How do we "instruct" such a model?
 Simply, we inject intents, and observe what changes in the world these intents produce through